Table of contents

 During refinement, the team may add, remove, reorder, or break down user stories into smaller, more manageable pieces.
 The goal is to keep the backlog ready with well-defined, actionable items for the upcoming sprints.

 Backlog refinement comes with many benefits.
-At the core, backlog refinement helps your team prioritize tasks in line with the product roadmap, allowing you to keep the product on track to achieve long-term plans. aims to make the product backlog manageable, understandable, and ready for future sprints.
+At the core, backlog refinement helps your team prioritize tasks in line with the product roadmap, allowing you to keep the product on track to achieve long-term plans.
+It aims to make the product backlog manageable, understandable, and ready for future sprints.

 Let’s take a closer look at the key benefits of backlog refinement: